msc2020/ml-logistic-regression/README.md

 # ML - Logistic Regression

-This repo contain a Jupyter Notebbok that present an overview and implement a version, using Numpy, of Logitic Rregression.
+This repo contains a Jupyter Notebbok that present an overview and implement a version of Logistic Rregression, using Numpy.

 The notebook is in this <a href='./notebooks/ml_logistic_regression.ipynb'>link</a>.